 Educational privacy compliance requires ongoing training for staff who handle student data.
 Training should address both legal requirements and practical implementation in educational contexts.

 Develop role-specific training that addresses the privacy responsibilities of different team members.
-Developers need different privacy knowledge than customer success teams, but everyone needs basic awareness of student privacy principles.
+Developers need different privacy knowledge than customer success teams, and lessons from highly regulated sectors such as the fintech SaaS compliance framework can inform how you structure responsibilities, but everyone needs basic awareness of student privacy principles.

 Incident Response for Educational Data: